 North to Alaska Motorcycle Adventure Itinerary

-Arrival in Seattle, WA
+Arrival in Portland, OR

 Ride the twisting mountain roads and rolling farmland of Southern, BC as we continue North on the "Gold Rush Trail" towards the Cariboo Gold Fields.
 Stay in Quesnal.

 Quesnel, BC to Dawson Creek, BC - 325 miles